 Credit and Mortgage Qualification

 Before approving a mortgage, lenders will want to see how well you have paid your debts and bills in the past.
 To do this, they consider your credit history (credit report) from a credit bureau.
 This tells them about your financial past and how you have used credit.
-Before looking for a mortgage lender, get a copy of your own credit history and examine it to make sure the information is complete and accurate.
+At the first thought of borrowing any money - if you have any doubt - we recommend that you get a copy of your own credit history and examine it to make sure the information is complete and accurate.

 Table of Contents